0x2a92/token-swap-web/README.md

 To enable creation of NFT OTC orders.
 Use REACT_APP_ALCHEMY_API_KEY to add a alchemy key.

 This repo is a peer-to-peer web frontend for AirSwap.
 AirSwap is an open developer community focused on decentralized trading systems.
-Designers and developers earn for contributing; check [CONTRIBUTING](CONTRIBUTING.md) and join the [Discord](https://chat.airswap.io/) server to learn more.

 Let's build stuff! 🛠️